paristote/android-tests/README.md

 android-tests
 =============

-Some test apps on Android
+Some test apps on Android:
+* CameraTest: Displays the camera preview with a pie parts overlay.